KTRBS/Devock-Tool-Lite/README.md

 - Defalut json is set to v47 because yes

 ## How to use?
-- Run and type correct path to server
+- Run and type correct path to shop.json

 ## Ingame
 ![preview](https://github.com/user-attachments/assets/0b0a2d35-cc86-45d7-8d7e-d3dc104b419b)